aaronriekenberg/rust-parallel/README.md

           If $SHELL environment variable is set use it else use /bin/bash.

           Each input line is passed to $SHELL -c <line> as a single argument.

+      --output-channel-capacity <OUTPUT_CHANNEL_CAPACITY>
+          Output channel capacity, defauts to the same value as jobs argument

   -h, --help
           Print help (see a summary with '-h')